FACT-Finder-Web-Components/magento2-module/README.md

 ### Adding new column
 The standard feed contains all data FACT-Finder® requires to work.
 However, you may want to export additional information which is relevant for your project and not part of a default Magento 2 installation.
-In order to do so let's take a look into the DataProvider definition:
+In order to do so, let's take a look into the DataProvider definition:

  ```xml